Men in black

+An artistic depiction of a man in black.

 Gray Barker, posing with promotional materials for his book, They Knew Too Much About Flying Saucers.
 Several MIB appear in silhouette on the cover.

-Men in black are usually depicted in the form of stereotypical "G-men," agents of the Federal Bureau of Investigation, with dark suits (James Cagney in the film G Men is pictured here).

-In popular culture and UFO conspiracy theories, men in black (MIB) are government agents dressed in dark suits, who question, interrogate, harass, and threaten unidentified flying object (UFO) witnesses to keep them silent about what they have seen.
+In popular culture and UFO conspiracy theories, men in black (MIB) are allegedly government agents dressed in dark suits, who question, intimidate, harass, and threaten unidentified flying object (UFO) witnesses to keep them silent about what they have seen.
 The term is also frequently used to describe mysterious men working for unknown organizations, as well as various branches of government allegedly tasked with protecting government UFO secrets or performing other strange activities.
 They are typically described as tall men with expressionless faces, slightly pale skin, and usually wearing black suits with black sunglasses.
-“Men In Black” encounters are very common tales told in American UFO conspiracy theories.
+"Men In Black" encounters are very common in American UFO conspiracy theories.

-The term is generic, as it is used for any unusual, threatening or strangely behaved individual whose appearance on the scene can be linked in some fashion with a UFO sighting.
+The term is generic, as it is used for any unusual, threatening, or strangely behaved individual whose appearance on the scene can be linked in some fashion with a UFO sighting.

 Stories about men in black inspired the science fiction comedy franchise Men in Black and an album by the Stranglers.

 Folklore

-Folklorist James R. Lewis compares accounts of men in black with tales of people encountering Lucifer, and speculates that they can be considered a kind of "psychological trauma".
+Folklorist James R. Lewis compared accounts of men in black with tales of people encountering Lucifer, and speculated that they can be considered a kind of "psychological trauma".